feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Triggers.rst

   "lineTrigger": "AutoCounterSkillFetish",
   "move": ["Legs"],
   "theText":[
-    "Same as AutoCounterSkillTag, but for the skill's "fetishTags": list."
+    "Same as AutoCounterSkillTag, but for the skill's \"fetishTags\": list."
     ]
   },